 In Gastown, my favorite place is the Coastal People’s Fine Art Gallery, which displays its gorgeous art work better than most museums.
-To give some context, Gallery Associate Elaire Maund said that for 70 plus years the Canadian government tried to forcibly assimilate the people of the First Nations, forbidding certain cultural practices, and suppressing traditional art.
+To give some context, for 70 plus years the Canadian government tried to forcibly assimilate the people of the First Nations, forbidding certain cultural practices, and suppressing traditional art.
 Over time, traditional skills were lost.
 During the last 30 years, happily, some artists talked with their elders about traditional practices, and worked with libraries and museums to learn what had been lost.
 Now indigenous artists create both traditional and contemporary art.

 Near the gallery, Gassy Jack statute and the Steam Clock draw visitors.
 The clock is steam powered, sort of, toots a tune about every 15 minutes, and has lots of turning wheels and puffs of steam.
 It is a good photo op.
 You can read more about it here.